chrisdewa/dpytools/docs/All.md

    - Returns the passed month as integer.
    - input argument can be complete name of the month ('january'), short ('jan') or number ('01'/'1')
    - Case insensitive
+6. **MemberUserProxy**:
+   - Tries to convert argument to a Member object, then to User and finally to a snowflake-like object assuming the argument was an int.
+   - Useful for bans and database lookups.

 ## [waiters](https://github.com/chrisdewa/dpytools/blob/master/dpytools/waiters.py)